Orville E. Babcock: Historical reputation

-According to presidential historian Charles W. Calhoun, Babcock emerged as Grant's "political majordomo, if not his jackel."
+According to presidential historian Charles W. Calhoun, Babcock emerged as Grant's "political majordomo, if not his jackal."
 Babcock's rumored control, although an exaggeration, over Grant's Navy and Army secretaries, "reflected the impression of Babcock's arrogance and pervasive power."
 Babcock was viewed as Grant's "Svengali [fictional character (1894)] leading the president unto unrighteous paths."
 Many viewed Babcock was dishonest with "dubious notions of conflict of interest."
 Grant's Secretary of State Hamilton Fish said Babcock "has brains & very many excellent & gentlemanly qualities but is spoiled by his position & a want of delicacy & consideration for the official responsibilities & proper authority (official) of civilians."

 Babcock was not the only Union military officer to fall from grace while America was burgeoning into an industrial giant during the Grant presidential era.
 Fellow Union officer and Grant's Secretary of War William W. Belknap scandalously resigned office over accepting extortion money from a Fort Sill sutlership.
 Belknap was impeached by the House but acquitted in a sensational Senate trial during the summer of 1876.

 Historian McFeely says that Babcock turned down a lucrative job with the Pacific Railroad in 1866, and he was well qualified.
 McFeely said that Babcock "had another flourishing enterprise at which to succeed —— General Grant's career.
 He saw his place in it as secure."
 McFeely described Babcock as an "odd, restless, ambitious man", who was "curiously affectionate".
 Babcock often wrote to his wife, romantically, and he and his wife lived a simple lifestyle.
+He was also considererd a man of freedom with a lavish lifestyle.